teachingaway/teachingaway.github.io/office-hours.md

 ## Lawyer Office Hours in Dumbo Brooklyn

 Come talk startup and technology law in an informal setting.
-Ask us anything from raising capital to contracts to trademarks and patent trolls.
+Ask about anything from raising money, to contract fine print, to trademarks and patent trolls.

 * Can I copyright a Tweetstorm?
 * How many stock options for a full-stack innovation sherpa?